Skip to main content

 Flag Donation

-Many states offer residents designated locations to donate worn-out flags.
+Many states offer designated locations for residents to donate worn-out flags.
 Organizations that take these donations will then manage the appropriate disposal process.
 Simply search “flag donations near me” to find options.

 Flag Burning